CSS Layout Exercise (due Nov. 7)

 This is old content

 Andrew is not currently teaching IAT-235.
 This material is left online for reference only.

-As part of your final project you may end up needing to build responsive structures.
-This task has you practicing working with CSS grids to practice that structure.
+The development portion of the final project requires responsive layouts.
+This exercise has you practicing working with CSS grids to practice that structure.

 For this coding task you will be working with an existing set of HTML and CSS files.
 Please download the starter files.
 When you open up the

 index.html file, you will note that there are already number of grey and black blocks for you to apply the grid structure to.
 Please add classes to the existing structure as necessary to make it behave as a responsive grid.
 The process:

 - Set the meta viewport tag to ensure your page scales appropriately on mobile devices.

 - Set every element to use the

 - Set the

 .columnelements to organize into three columns when the window is above 40rems in width.